 A Brace that Could Change Everything

 To that end, DeHeer developed a brace that stretches the two calf muscles that contribute to equinus.
-Known as the Equinus Brace, DeHeer believes his device will help address Achilles tendonitis, plantar fasciitis, and more than 30 other foot and ankle disorders.
+Known as the Equinus Brace, DeHeer believes his device will help address Achilles tendonitis and plantar fasciitis.
+(Plus, it could help with more than 30 other foot and ankle disorders, he notes.)
 And the best part of his brace?
-It only needs to be worn for one hour each day, unlike many other splints that you need to wear all night long in order to see any results.
+You'd only need to wear it for one hour each day.
+That's a big contrast to other devices, because you need to wear most splint all night if you want to see any results.

 A brochure for the device explains how it works.
 "It is the only brace for equinus that extends above the knee, maintaining the knee in full extension while dorsiflexing the ankle.
 A patented toe wedge isolates the dorsiflexion force to the hindfoot as well as externally rotates the tibia to fully extend the knee.
 Adjustable ankle hinges promote gradual, safe stretching."
 The brace is also covered by medicare and most insurance plans.

 Brace Free Ways to Cope with Heel, Foot and Ankle Pain

 This brace certainly sounds like a valuable tool for busy patients who can't follow stretching protocols.
 And we are all about minimally invasive solutions to foot, heel and ankle pain.

 That's why, in our office, we will often recommend supportive devices like orthotics to help reduce structural foot pain.
 Why do we work with these custom medical devices?
 Well, sometimes, in the right instances, braces are useful.